FlowFuse/flowfuse/docs/user/migration.md

 Open the editor and go to the manage palette option in the hamburger menu.

-Now install each of the nodes that you identified in the export above
+Now install each of the nodes that you identified in the export earlier.

 ### Import Flows